-We propose a generic approach for semantic indexing we call the semantic pathfinder.
-It combines the most successful methods for semantic video indexing [8], [9], [14], [15] into an integrated architecture.
+We propose a generic approach for semantic indexing, we call the semantic pathfinder.
+It combines the most successful methods for semantic video indexing [3, 18, 39, 41] into an integrated architecture.
 The design principle is derived from the video production process, covering notions of content, style, and context.
 The architecture is built on several detectors, multimodal analysis, hypothesis selection, and machine learning.
-The semantic pathfinder combines analysis steps at increasing levels of abstraction, corresponding to well-known facts from the study of film and television production [6], [7].
+The semantic pathfinder combines analysis steps at increasing levels of abstraction, corresponding to well-known facts from the study of film and television production [7, 9].
 Its virtue is its ability to learn the best path, from all explored analysis steps, on a per-concept basis.
-To demonstrate the effectiveness of the semantic pathfinder, the semantic indexing experiments are evaluated within the 2004 NIST TRECVID video retrieval benchmark [16], [17].
+To demonstrate the effectiveness of the semantic pathfinder, the semantic indexing experiments are evaluated within a case study, using 85 hours of broadcast news video [30, 31].